Planning to travel to South Africa, I had no doubt that I would visit Johannesburg.

 There is also a Hop-On Hop-Off bus from Cape Town to Johannesburg.

-Best Time to go to Johannesburg?
+What is the best time to go to Johannesburg?

 Johannesburg enjoys a sunny climate, with the summer months (October to April) characterized by hot days followed by afternoon thundershowers and cool evenings, and the winter months (May to September) by dry, sunny days followed by cold nights.

-Temperatures in Johannesburg are usually fairly mild due to the city’s high elevation, with an average maximum daytime temperature in January of 25.6 °C (78.1 °F), dropping to an average maximum of around 16 °C (61 °F) in June.
+Temperatures in Johannesburg are usually fairly mild due to the city’s high elevation, with an average maximum daytime temperature in January of 25.6°C (78.1°F), dropping to an average maximum of around 16°C (61°F) in June.

 The best times to visit Johannesburg are from March to May and September to November.
 During these low season months, crowds lessen, prices drop and the weather is relatively warm and dry.